 Now take the sum over all $a \in K'$.
 The vertical strands are the same for every term, and the powers of $q$ add up to $[k - 1]$.

-On the right side of the equation, the first term has no state that is consistent with the boundary data, and the second has one.
-The second term has a coefficient of $[k - 1]$, and maps to the same cobweb as we got on the left side of the equation.
+On the right side of the equation, the first ($I$-shaped) term has no state that is consistent with the boundary data, and the second has only one.
+We get the coefficient $[k-1]$ times the cobweb with all strands going from the bottom to the top, which agrees with what we obtained for the left side of the equation.

 {\bf Case 2:} Let $K'$ have cardinality $k - 1$, and $x,y \not\in K'$.
 Assign $K' \cup \{x\}$ and $\{y\}$ to the bottom-left and bottom-right strands of all webs.
 Assign $K' \cup \{y\}$ and $\{x\}$ to the top-left and top-right strands of all webs.